oroinc/documentation/user_guide/entities.rst

 Create Entities
 ---------------

-In order to create a custom entity, you have to specify its details as described in the sections below:
+In order to create a custom entity, you have to got to the *System → Entities*, choose the entity in the list and specify its details as described in the sections below:

 .. _user-guide-entity-management-create-general-information: